 Referring to the campaign, Atatürk later says, "Indeed, it was not easy to shoulder such responsibility, but as I had decided not to live to see my country's destruction, I accepted it proudly."

-1916 - In the south, the Arab Revolt spells the end of Ottoman influence in the Middle East.
+1916 - Though the Turkish heartland has been saved by the victory at Gallipoli, the Arab Revolt spells the end of Ottoman influence in the Middle East.

 Meanwhile, Atatürk is promoted to the rank of lieutenant-general on 1 April.
 He takes command of the Eastern Front, checking the advance of the Russian forces.
 When Russia leaves the war following the Bolshevik Revolution of 1917 the Ottoman Empire regains its eastern provinces.

-1917 - British forces drive the Ottomans out of Mesopotamia and take Palestine and Syria.
-Late in the campaign Atatürk takes command of Ottoman forces in Syria and withdraws many units intact into Anatolia.
-He also heads the 7th Army in Palestine during the final offensive that defeats the Ottoman forces there in 1918.
+1917 - British forces drive the Ottomans out of Mesopotamia (Iraq) and capture Syria.
+Atatürk takes command of the Ottoman forces in Syria and withdraws many units to Anatolia.
+He also heads the 7th Army in Palestine during the final British offensive that defeats the Ottoman forces there in 1918.

 1918 - The First World War is drawing to a close.
-The empire capitulates and signs an armistice on 30 October.
+The Ottoman Empire capitulates on 30 October.
 The CUP Cabinet resigns en mass on 1-2 November.
-Cemal, Enver and Talat flee into exile in Germany on 1 November.

-1919 - British, French, Italian, and Greek forces occupy other regions of the empire, and Sultan Mehmet VI is taken into custody to ensure the cooperation of what remains of the Ottoman government.
+British, French, Italian, and Greek forces begin to occupy the empire.
+The reigning sultan, Mehmet VI, is taken into custody to ensure the cooperation of what remains of the Ottoman Government.

-Meanwhile, as the occupational forces start to press for the carve-up of the Ottoman Empire, based on agreements made between them during the war, a new nationalist Turkish movement begins to coalesce around Atatürk.
+1919 - As the occupying forces start to press for the carve-up of the Ottoman Empire based on agreements made between them during the war, a new nationalist Turkish movement begins to coalesce around Atatürk.

 On 15 May the Greek Army lands at the Turkish port of Izmir (Smyrna), on the Anatolian coast.
 Atatürk leaves Istanbul for Anatolia the next day.
 On 19 May he arrives at Black Sea port of Samsun, 300 km northeast of Ankara.
 The date marks the unofficial beginning of the 'Turkish War of Independence'.

-Working with others committed to Turkish independence, Atatürk begins to recruit a nationalist army to drive the occupational forces from Anatolia and ensure that all Ottoman territory inhabited by a Turkish Muslim majority is held together in an independent Turkish state.
+Working with others committed to Turkish independence, Atatürk begins to recruit a nationalist army to drive the occupying forces from Anatolia.

-On 22 June Atatürk issues the 'Amasya Declaration' calling for national resistance against the invasion of foreign powers.
+On 22 June Atatürk issues the 'Amasya Declaration' calling for national resistance against invasion by foreign powers.
 "The freedom of the nation shall be restored with the resolve and determination of the nation itself," the declaration states.